4 Min Read

-* Dow hits fresh highs, S&P 2 pct away from record intraday
+* Dow hits fresh highs, S&P 2 pct away from record intraday high

 * U.S. non-farm payrolls jump in February